COMP2160-Game-Development/Prac-09/README.md

 * Any changes you made to the rigidbody components or script to get it moving right.

 ### Step 4 - Better Reactions
 At the moment, there are a few problems.
 Things are getting there, but feeling a bit stiff.
+Pick one of the examples from above (moving platform, elevator, pinball bumper) and see if you can get one of your four bumpers simulating that experience nicely.

 Consider if you need to add an other forces to your bumpers (hint: you can have more than one force impacting an object at once, such as a downwards "extra gravity" force).
 Also consider what other flags, such as an OnGround check, you might want to do when the bumpers collide with their floors.